 From time to time, we may be subject to legal proceedings and claims in the ordinary course of business.
 For example, on March 12, 2019, Realtime Data LLC ("Realtime") filed a lawsuit against us in the United States District Court for the District of Delaware alleging that we are infringing three U.S. patents that it holds: U.S. Patent No. 9,116,908, U.S. Patent No. 9,667,751 and U.S. Patent No. 8,933,825.
 On May 4, 2021, in a consolidated action that includes Realtime's case against MongoDB, the District Court granted certain defendants' motion to dismiss without prejudice, finding that the patents are invalid under 35 U.S.C. § 101.
 Realtime filed an amended complaint against us on May 18, 2021, and we moved to dismiss that amended complaint on June 29, 2021.
 On August 23, 2021, the District Court granted our motion to dismiss.
 On August 25, 2021, Realtime filed a notice of appeal of the Delaware District Court's order.
 Realtime filed its appellate brief on December 2, 2021 and the defendants (including MongoDB) filed a responsive brief on March 11, 2022.
 Realtime filed a reply brief on April 29, 2022.
 The oral argument took place before the U.S. Court of Appeals for the Federal Circuit on February 10, 2023.
 On August 2, 2023, the U.S. Court of Appeals for the Federal Circuit issued an opinion affirming the District Court's order in favor of MongoDB.
-We believe the Federal Circuit correctly decided the matter, and we intend to continue to vigorously defend ourselves in the event of future appellate proceedings and any other potential future claims.
+On October 31, 2023, Realtime filed a Petition for a Writ of Certiorari in the U.S. Supreme Court requesting the U.S. Supreme Court to review the lower court's decision.
+We believe the Federal Circuit correctly decided the matter, and we intend to continue to vigorously defend ourselves in the event of any further future appellate proceedings and any other potential future claims.